 Product Marketing at SimScale

-Dr. Naghman Khan has a PhD in building simulation and is Secretary of the CIBSE Building Simulation Group (UK).
-He works with leading technology providers to rapidly accelerate digital transformation for a sustainable built environment.
-He is a published researcher on energy efficiency, microclimate, adaptation, and innovation.
+Dr. Naghman Khan has a PhD in building simulation and is a founding member of the CIBSE Building Simulation Group and co-author of CIBSE AM11: Building Performance Modeling.
+He works with SimScale and technology providers to rapidly accelerate digital transformation for a sustainable built environment and is a published researcher on energy efficiency, microclimate simulation and sustainable buildings.

 Xavier De Kestelier,